amenzwa/amenzwa.github.io/computing/HowRPNCalculatorsWork.md

 In terms of design, the HP 35s pays homage to the matriarch of the line, the venerable HP-35 of 1972.
 It has the same [tonneau](https://revolutionwatch.com/the-tonneau-10-barrel-shaped-watches/) body with a wedge profile.
 Its 2-line, 14-digit, 5x7 matrix display is crisp.
 The tall keys have the famous HP tactile feel.
 It has the four-way cursor keys.
 In terms of capabilities, it has everything previous generation of HP calculators had and much more.
 In addition to RPN, it supports infix notation.
 It uses the 8-bit 6502 CPU, my absolute favourite among the CPU architectures.
 Its keystroke programme memory is just shy of 32 KB.

 Through the years, I watched with sadness HP's calculator business dwindled, drip by drip.
-By mid 2000s, HP had succumbed to the market pressure, and were selling cheap, Chinese-made non-RPN models as rebranded HP calculators.
+By mid 2000s, HP had succumbed to the market pressure, and they were selling cheap, non-RPN models as rebranded HP calculators.
 So, when the 35th anniversary HP 35s RPN model came out in 2007, I snatched one up.
 Its introductory price was 60 USD (80 USD in 2021).
 A new one costs about 50 USD in 2021.
 The HP 35s is a decent calculator.
 If you want an inexpensive, capable, well-made HP RPN calculator, new, the HP 35s is for you.
 You will not regret it.

 ## *Touchscreen*